 From a folder full of report files to a clear picture of your email security.
 Follow these steps and you will know exactly who is sending as your domain, and what to do about it.

-DMARC aggregate reports arrive as email attachments, usually compressed files with names like google.com!yourdomain.com!1234567890.xml.gz.
-Use your preferred mail client to save all DMARC report email attachments into a single folder on your computer.
+DMARC aggregate reports arrive in your inbox as email attachments from receiving mail servers — Google, Microsoft, Yahoo, and others.
+They are usually compressed files with names like google.com!yourdomain.com!1234567890.xml.gz.
+Save them all into a single folder on your computer.

-TrustedMARC accepts .zip, .gz, and .xml files and scans subfolders automatically, so you can drop everything in without sorting first.
+Most mail clients let you select multiple emails and save all attachments in one action.
+The exact method varies — check your client's documentation if you are unsure.
+TrustedMARC accepts .zip, .gz, and .xml files and scans subfolders automatically, so you can drop everything in without sorting.

-If you use a third-party DMARC monitoring service, they may also send you their own compiled summary emails containing processed versions of those reports.
-Including these alongside the originals can inflate message counts and skew your results.
-Some share the same filename, which causes overwrite conflicts when saving to the same folder.
+If you use a third-party DMARC monitoring service, they may also send you digest or summary emails — compiled versions of those same reports.
+These are not the originals.
+Including them alongside the raw files can inflate your message counts and make the results less accurate.
+Some also share the same filename as the originals, causing overwrite conflicts when you try to save them to the same folder.

 Launch the TrustedMARC application.
 On first launch you will be prompted to enter your licence key — enter it exactly as shown in your purchase confirmation email.
 Copy and paste is recommended to avoid errors.
 Once activated, the main window opens and your licence is stored.
 You will not be asked again.